Mary Scharlieb: Biography

+Mary Dacomb Bird was born in the daughter of William Chandler Bird and his wife Mary Dacomb; her mother died 10 days after she was born.

-Raised by her grandparents, following her mother's death, in a strict Evangelical Christian household, she attended a boarding school in Manchester, then to one in New Brighton, and finally at Mrs Tyndall's School at 16 Upper Hamilton Terrace in London.
+Raised by her grandparents in a strict Evangelical Christian household, she attended a boarding school in Manchester, then to one in New Brighton, and finally at Mrs Tyndall's School at 16 Upper Hamilton Terrace in London.
 Hers was a conventional middle-class upbringing.
 Aged 19, she met William Scharlieb, "who was engaged in eating his dinners at the Middle Temple, preparatory to his call to the Bar and subsequent practice in Madras as a barrister".
 His initial marriage proposal in February 1865 was met with prompt parental opposition.
 Mary persisted and eventually the marriage took place in December 1865, and the couple sailed for India almost at once.

 While in Madras, Scharlieb learned about the lack of medical services for women's gynaecological health and during childbirth, making the birth process dangerous.
 This situation motivated her to gain medical experience, and she was allowed to train as a pupil midwife.
 She then wanted to attend medical school.
 However, her husband did not want her to leave their young family to study in England, where women were starting to gain entrance into medical schools.
 In 1875, she entered medical school one of the first four women students at the Madras Medical College.
 In three years she gained her Licentiate in Medicine, surgery, and midwifery.

 She set sail to return to England with her children, old enough by then to travel, in a small ship, her eyes fixed on a degree in medicine.
 Part of her motivation in returning to England was to organize a female-staffed medical service to India.
 English institutions were more amenable to training women in medicine who would serve elsewhere, and it would also benefit the women in India.

 Upon her return to England in 1878, she called on Dr (Mrs) Elizabeth Garrett Anderson, the only qualified medical woman until 1877, who had recently started the London School of Medicine for Women.
 Here she met with small encouragement, her prolonged stay in India and her naturally frail physique producing an unfavourable impression of her ability to follow such a strenuous profession.
 She was, however, accepted, and in 1879, in company with three other candidates for the first medical examination, she passed.